fmasutti/leetcode-company-wise-problems/README.md

   Explanation: The number is less than `-2³¹`, so it is clamped to `-2147483648`.

 **Solution**:
-The solution to this problem is available [HERE](AllProblemsProject/8.%20String%20to%20Integer%20(atoi).playground).
+The solution to this problem is available [HERE](AllProblemsProject/8.%20String%20to%20Integer%20(atoi).playground/Contents.swift).
+AllProblemsProject/8.
+String to Int (atoi).playground/Contents.swift
 ---

 ### 13. [Roman to Integer](https://leetcode.com/problems/roman-to-integer/)